 Personalization is now table stakes for marketers because it drives customer loyalty, which is why according to research from a Harris Poll survey sponsored by Redpoint Global, 37 percent of consumers will stop doing business with a brand that fails to offer a personalized experience.
 Retaining and growing a brand’s customer base requires that marketers prioritize personalization investments across the board, for loyalty program members and non-members alike.
 While loyalty programs serve a core constituency, delivering personalization to non-members also enhances CLV by fostering an emotional bond that strengthens brand loyalty apart from loyalty rewards.

-Successful loyalty programs produce many benefits.
+Successful loyalty programs produce many benefits, which illustrates the importance of the customer experience.
 According to an Accenture Interactive study, loyalty program members generate up to 18 percent more revenue for retailers than non-members.
 By incentivizing repeat customers, loyalty programs also increase retention, reducing acquisition costs.
 A recent Brand Keys study indicates that brands spend 11 times more on recruiting new customers than retaining existing ones, yet a loyalty increase of 7 percent can boost lifetime profits per customer up to 85 percent and a loyalty increase of 3 percent can correlate to a 10 percent cost reduction.

 To produce these gains, loyalty programs can no longer rely on the traditional buy-and-get model that fails to impress today’s connected consumer.
 A Bond Brand study reports that just 25 percent of loyalty program members are satisfied with the level of personalization in their programs.
 A loyalty program member is not incentivized to remain loyal to a brand if they receive the same benefits as everyone else.
 According to a Forrester report, 59 percent of US online adults who belong to a loyalty program say that receiving special offers or treatment that are unavailable to other customers is important to them.
 Of regular loyalty program participants, 69 percent say that special treatment is “important”.